Comment s'appelle un éleveur de vers à soie

 FAQ

-The word "silkworm" comes from the Latin "magnanus" meaning "silkworm".
+The word "magnanerie" comes from the Latin "magnanus" meaning "silkworm".
 A silkworm farm is a place specially designed for breeding silkworms in the best possible conditions.

 Silk cultivation is called sericulture.
-It is the breeding of the silkworm (Bombyx mori) with the aim of producing silk, from the incubation of the eggs until the transformation of the cocoons.
+It is the breeding of the silkworm (Bombyx mori) with the aim of producing silk, from the incubation of the eggs to the transformation of the cocoons.

 The place where silkworms are raised is called a silkworm farm.
 It is the optimized place to conduct the entire sericulture process, from incubation to cocoon harvesting.